Airport Arrival and Departure Information

 Jakarta is quite different.
 In Jakarta having a driver you can communicate with, who drives safety, knows the best routes and where the black spots are, who understands what foreign visitors want to do, and knows where all the offices and hotels are, is vital if you are to make your flight or meetings, and remain sane.

-Most hotels subcontract with Golden Bird or White Horse or have a Blue Bird/Silver Bird taxi queue.
+Most hotels subcontract with Golden Bird or have a Blue Bird/Silver Bird taxi queue.

 Increasingly foreign visitors are flying into Jakarta, clearing immigration at the Jakarta airport and then transferring or connecting immediately to a domestic flight.